 Unconditional Love and Acceptance

 Genuine unconditional love is never based on physical appearance.
-And while a very attractive well-put-together woman will most certainly attract the eye of many males, will she — in the end — find what her heart truly desires: unconditional acceptance, belonging, and the ability to be completely vulnerable.
+And while a very attractive, well-put-together woman will most certainly attract the eye of many males, will she— in the end—find what her heart genuinely desires?
+Unconditional acceptance, belonging, and the ability to be completely vulnerable.

 We all want to be seen not just gawked at.